MarcSerraPeralta/surface-sim/docs/source/index.rst

         Getting started
         ^^^

-        New to IQ readout?
+        New to surface-sim?
 Check out what it can offer.

         +++